Salary/Degree Guides

 Photographer

 Photographers take photographs of people, landscapes, merchandise, or other subjects through the use of digital or film cameras and equipment.
-To capture a variety of photos of different topics, they travel a lot.
+They travel a lot to capture a variety of photos of different topics.
 Using their technical expertise and creativity, they can produce images that tell a story or record an event.

 Aside from taking photos, their tasks also include marketing and advertising, using photo-enhancing software, and maintaining a digital portfolio.